mikevitelli/rememberDat/README.md

 ## Packages, APIs, and Technologies used:

+This project is hosted on Heroku, utilzing the JawsDB integration.

 ### Packages

-This Project uses Express, Travis-CI, Handlebars, Sequelize, Eslint, and Passport.
+This project uses Express, Travis-CI, Handlebars, Sequelize, Eslint, and Passport.

 ### APIs